-An Out of Place Chinese Coin Prompts Wonder: Did Medieval Asia and Britain Interact?
+Out of Place Chinese Coins Prompt Wonder: Did Medieval Asia and Britain Interact?

-Britain’s antiquities experts have written it off as a loss from a curate collection; but the presence of a Chinese Northern Song dynasty (960 - 1127 AD) coin unearthed in Cheshire, England does have people wondering about the links between Medieval Asia and the UK.
+Britain’s antiquities experts have mostly written them off as a loss from a curated collection, but the presence of two Chinese Northern Song dynasty (960 - 1127 AD) coins unearthed at separate sites in England have people wondering about the links between Medieval Asia and Britain.
+A Cambridge University archaeologist says these coins support the idea that Britain and east Asian groups were interacting in 13th and 14th century.

 Coins of China (Song through Qing dynasties), Japan and Korea. ( CC BY SA 3.0 )